 Partial Dentures are a good option for patients with existing teeth.
 A Partial Denture fits securely, filling in the holes left by missing teeth, which helps keep existing teeth in place and reduce gum recession.
 The drawback is that partial dentures use metal clasps to secure the denture to adjacent existing teeth.
 These clasps can sometimes be seen in the mouth, and take away from a natural look.

 Overdentures, or ‘Snap-On’ teeth, can replicate both a Full Denture or a Partial Denture, but use titanium denture-implants to secure the denture.
 Unlike a Partial Denture, there are no metal clasps visible, and the Overdenture “snaps” securely in place onto the implants, so there is no movement.

 The type of denture recommended for you will depend on the location and condition of any remaining natural teeth and your overall oral health.
-Victor Minas and the Smile Corp Team will discuss all of the options with you so you can select your best choice.
+Victor Minas will discuss all of the options with you so you can select your best choice.